HomeAncient History

 venus of willendorf findspot

-A replica marking the Venus of Willendorf’s find spot in Willendorf, Austria, photo by Don Heffernan, via Flickr
+A replica marking the Venus of Willendorf’s find spot in Willendorf, Austria.
+Source: Don Heffernan, via Flickr

-In Roman mythology, Venus was the goddess of beauty and fertility — something like the ideal female at least aesthetically (Aphrodite was her Greek equivalent).
+Venus was the Roman goddess of beauty and fertility — something like the ideal female, at least aesthetically (Aphrodite was her Greek equivalent).
 The prehistoric peoples who made this statue almost certainly did not have a goddess called Venus, so they would not have given the figurine this name.
 When she was discovered in the early 20th century, however, experts assumed she had similar connotations.
-Because Venus-type figurines were first uncovered and studied by early-20th century European men, all kinds of creepy racism and sexism may have come into play in the early naming and interpretation of them.
-The statue sometimes receives the highly generic title the nude woman or else the Woman of Willendorf, which are both more accurate but far less catchy.
+Because Venus-type figurines were first uncovered and studied by early-20th-century European men, all kinds of creepy racism and sexism may have come into play in the early naming and interpretation of them.
+The statue sometimes receives the highly generic title the nude woman or the Woman of Willendorf, which are both more accurate but far less catchy.
 It is still most common to call her the Venus of Willendorf, despite the misnomer.

 venus dolni vestonice

-All of the proposed theories are valid possibilities, and the emphasis on the figure’s reproductive parts certainly suggests that fertility was involved on some level.
+All of the proposed theories are valid possibilities, and the emphasis on the figure’s female reproductive organs certainly suggests that fertility was involved on some level.
 However, no interpretation is the foregone conclusion that sources sometimes imply.
-It is very common to find articles stating that the Venus of Willendorf was definately a fertility talisman or that it is unquestionably evidence that Paleolithic people felt a particular way about women.
+It is very common to find articles stating that the Venus of Willendorf was definitely a fertility talisman or that it is unquestionable evidence that Paleolithic people felt a particular way about women.

 Even if they’re correct, however, we genuinely have no way to know that conclusively.
 Anthropologist Bruno David is quite accurate in his observation that “The interpretations that have been attributed to them [Venus figurines] seem to reflect more the culture and preconceptions of those doing the interpreting over the past 150 years than the Upper Palaeolithic cultures from which they came.
 From male-dominated viewpoints in the first part of the twentieth century to more self-reflective approaches that focused on the social construction of gender and calls for self-determination following the 1960s, to the symbolic power of information exchange in the 1980s, Venus figurines have become a useful way of exposing the sociology of our own Western biases.”
 (David, Bruno, Cave Art, 2017)